-Drawing a line in Photoshop is one of the simplest things you can do in Adobe’s popular image editor, but it takes a little bit more work to draw a fancier dotted line.
+Drawing a line in Photoshop is one of the simplest things you can do in Adobe’s popular image editor, but it takes a little bit more work to draw a fancier dotted or dashed line.
 It’s still pretty simple, but you’ll need to know just where to look in order to pull it off.

 If you want to create a vector shape that can be scaled and edited easily after you’ve finished drawing, you should use the Pen Tool method, but it’s also possible to configure your brush-based tools to create a dotted line effect.